sillecelik/go-gopher/README.md

 ## Languages

-Pattern is currently available in English, German an Brazilian Portuguese.
+Pattern is currently available in English, German and Brazilian Portuguese.
 Feel free to translate and submit a PR.

 - [English](pattern.md)
 - [Deutsch / German](pattern_de.md)